 Writing stories from your own life is a funny thing.

 Those stories are about you, yes, but they’re about us too, if we’re your readers.
 We want to read about you and your life because we want to learn about our lives and ourselves.
-(And if you blog, you write your life’s stories at least some of the time.)
+(And if you blog, or post on Facebook, or on Instagram, you write your life’s stories at least some of the time.)

 There are affiliate links in this post.
 Have questions?
 Learn more.
 Thanks for your support!